AlenToma/EntityWorker.Core/Documentation/Attributes.md

 /// <summary>
 /// Assign a diffrent database type for the property.
-/// Attibutes Stringify, DataEncode and ToBase64String will override this attribute.
+/// Attibutes Stringify, DataEncode ,XmlDocument ,JsonDocument and ToBase64String will override this attribute.
 /// </summary>
 /// <param name="dataType">The database type ex nvarchar(4000)</param>
 /// <param name="dataBaseTypes">(Optional)null for all providers</param>